horacephair/horacephair.github.io/text.markdown

 Other events from our affiliates:

 * Weekendlong: <BR>
 <a href="http://www.wordstockfestival.com/"><b>Wordstock Festival</b></a> Readers include Joey Comeau and...some other people I forgot.
-(Kristin Hersh and Jonathan Lethem both read at 3 PM.
+(Kristin Hersh and Jonathan Lethem both read at 3 PM Sat.
 Not together, sadly.
 Admission to the whole deal is $7)
 * <a href="http://www.friends-library.org/booksale/fall.html/"><b>Friends of the Library Used Book Sale</b></a>

 #<a name="brunch"></a>Brunch